eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/zarr_vs_safe.md

     • scope             : "email profile user-context"

 which will be used for accessing SAFE data.
-The `token` object contains the token itself and, as you can see, when it expires; 10 minutes after generation.
+The `token` object contains the token itself and, as you can see, when it expires: 10 minutes after generation.

 To access the SAFE data, we first get the STAC item from the Sentinel-2 collection.
 Its ID is the same as in the EOPF Sample Service STAC catalog example, with the suffix `.SAFE`.
-We’ll also set up timing how long this process takes.
+We’ll also set up timing how long this process takes in `safe_start`.

 ``` r
 safe_start <- Sys.time()